shoob6639/Alice/README.md

-I created this project to sharpen up some Powershell skills and as a study aid for basic cryptography.
+I created this project to sharpen up some Powershell skills and as a study aid for basic cryptography with OpenSSL.

 From a practical standpoint, this entire project is pointless!